top of page

 2. Orange and Red - A fun combination with a little bit of style

-3. Blue and Orange - Ok, so we know these are the Bronco's colors but you might as well rep your favorite football team on Thanksgiving Day, right?
+3. Blue and Orange - These Broncos colors are popular in our office in the fall!
+You might as well rep your favorite football team on Thanksgiving Day, right?

 As Thanksgiving approaches, the anticipation of a bountiful feast fills the air.
 For those with braces, however, the holiday season may come with a side of concern about navigating the dinner table without compromising their orthodontic braces.
 Fear not!
 This guide is here to help you make the most of Thanksgiving with braces, ensuring you enjoy every delicious bite without sacrificing your orthodontic progress.